Our free Irish income tax calculator shows you everything you need to know about your taxes and take home pay, all in under a minute.

 The most common is Class A, covering those in industrial, commercial and service roles, as well as most public and civil servants.
 A full list of classes can be found on the government’s website here.

-Those in employment earning over €13,000 per year must also pay USC – Universal Social Charge.
+Those in employment earning over €13,000 per year must also pay USC (Universal Social Charge).
 The USC you pay is determined by your income, with the percentage increasing in line with earnings.

-The first €12,012 is taxed at 0.5%, rising to 8% on earnings over €70,044.
-The USC for self-employed income over €100,000 is 11%.
+If you earn over €13,000 per year, the first €12,012 is taxed at 0.5%, rising to 2% on earnings between €12,012.01 and €28,700.
+The USC rate is 8% on earnings over €70,044.
+For self-employed income over €100,000 the rate is currently 11%.
 The State Pension is exempt from USC payments.

 Rate Income